APHA-CSU/btb-forestry/README.md

 -   [snp-sites](https://github.com/sanger-pathogens/snp-sites) - SNP extraction
 -   [snp-dists](https://github.com/tseemann/snp-dists) - Distance matrix calculation
 -   [Megacc](https://www.megasoftware.net/) - Phylogenetic tree construction
--   [Nextstrain](https://docs.nextstrain.org/en/latest/index.html) - Outputs are formatted for display in Nextstrain
 -   Python 3 with required packages for data processing

 **Integration with btb-seq**

 This pipeline is designed to work seamlessly with outputs from the btb-seq pipeline.
-The expected input is the FinalOut.csv summary files that contain sample outcomes, WGS clusters (clades), and quality metrics.
+The expected input is the FinalOut.csv summary files that contain sample outcomes, WGS clusters (clades), and quality metrics. btb-forestry outputs are formatted for display in ViewBovis/NextStrain.

 **Validation and testing**